FAQs

 I'm paid irreguarly or with irregular amounts, how do I account for that?

-• Enter in an average figure that you are comfortable with
+Enter an average figure that you're comfortable with

-• b) Set your Salary to $0 and enter all your income into the Side Income tab.
-This was designed for irregular amounts and will automatically feed an averaged value into the rest of the Template.
+Set your Salary to $0 and enter all your income into the Side Income tab, which is designed for irregular amounts and will automatically calculate an average for use throughout the template

 How do I enter and account for my Mortgage Offset Account?